 House Flipper is free to claim and keep on Steam right now, and you have until April 6 to grab it before the offer disappears.

 The giveaway is running alongside Steam's House and Home Fest, where the base game and its many DLC packs are also discounted.
-The Steam store page has the full breakdown of what's on sale, but the headliner is simple: free game, no strings attached.
+The promotion details show what's on sale, but the headliner is simple: free game, no strings attached.

 What you actually get for $0